What You Need To Know

 This first part is a biochemical explanation for those of you who are interested.
 However, if you prefer the quick and easy explanation, simply skip over this part and go straight to ‘What You Really Need to Know’.

-So basically, if a “D-“ and a “L-“ isomer, amino acid, are side by side, they would in essence be a mirror-image or each other; like our hands…one left and one right.
+So basically, if a “D-“ and an “L-“ isomer, amino acid, are side by side, they would, in essence, be a mirror-image of each other; like our hands…one left and one right.

-Naturally occurring amino acids of the “L-“ form are also known as left-handed proteins whereas naturally occurring “D-“ form amino acids are known as right-handed proteins.
-They have the exact same structure, but are simply the mirror-image of each other.
+Naturally occurring amino acids of the “L-“ form is also known as left-handed proteins whereas naturally occurring “D-“ form amino acids are known as right-handed proteins.
+They have the exact same structure but are simply the mirror-image of each other.

 What You Really Need to Know

 Amino acids with the “L-“ form are absorbed in the body immediately and directly whereas the “D-“ form must first be converted by the body into a usable form before it can be absorbed.

 In the U.S., the FDA prohibits the sale of the “D-“except in the cases of phenylalanine and methionine.
 In these cases, you can find both “L-“and “DL-“forms.
 DL-phenylalanine (DLPA) appears to be more effective in depression than simply the “L-“form of phenylalanine.